jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elb_apigw_appsync.md

 ### Edge-Optimized vs. Region

 > **An edge-optimized API endpoint is best for geographically distributed clients.
 API requests are routed to the nearest CloudFront Point of Presence (POP).
 For mobile clients this is a good use case for this type of endpoint.**

 >  **The Regional endpoint is best suited to traffic coming from within the Region only.**

+- Edge Optimized: Reduced Latency for requests around the world.
+- Regional: Reduced latency for requests that originate in the same region.
+Can also configure your own CDN and protect with WAF.
+- Private: Accessible within a VPC (or) Direct Connect

 ### Security & Logging: